xrtxn/muso/README.md

 Finally, all of these placeholders (except `{ext}`) support an optional flag (activated by adding a `?` before the `}`, e.g. `{artist?}`, `{disc:2?}`).
-Renaming a file that doesn't have an specific tag doesn't fail but leaves empty that placeholder in the string, however note that there are some rules:
+Renaming a file that doesn't have a specific tag doesn't fail but leaves empty that placeholder in the string, however note that there are some rules:

 - Directory components cannot be optional (e.g. this is invalid `{artist}/{album?}/{title}.{ext}`)